themanyone/FindAImage/README.md

 ## Gather image data

 If that works, we can create a database in the form of a web page of the whole directory.
-While technically not a database, it allows visual and text searching, plus copy and paste access to mags.
+While technically not a database, it allows visual and text searching, plus copy and paste access to photographs.

 ```bash
 shopt -s nullglob